Charlie Lakin: Burton Albion

 On 31 August 2021, Lakin signed a three-year deal with League One club Burton Albion.
 He went straight into the starting eleven, and marked his third appearance, away to Crewe Alexandra, by being sent off for a second yellow card.
 He finished the season with 28 appearances, of which about half were as a starter, but in the first half of the 2022–23 campaign, he played in the cups but only rarely in the league.

 In January 2023, he joined Doncaster Rovers of League Two on loan for the rest of the season.

 Lakin joined another League Two club, AFC Wimbledon, on 1 September 2023 on loan until January 2024.
 He made ten appearances – six in the league and four in the EFL Trophy – before returning to his parent club on 4 January 2024.

 A week later, he returned to League Two on loan to Sutton United until the end of the season.
 He was a regular in the starting eleven throughout his loan spell, scored eight goals from 21 league appearances, and, according to the club website, "[played] a huge part in keeping our fight against relegation going to the final week of the season."
 Despite being with Sutton for only half the season, his performances earned both Club and Players' Player of the Season awards.

 Return to Walsall

 On 25 June 2024, Lakin agreed to re-join Walsall on a two-year contract, to begin on 1 July after his Burton Albion contract expired.
 He scored his first goal on 3 September in the EFL Trophy against Birmingham City, his former club; the match ended 1–1, and Walsall won the penalty shoot-out to secure the extra point.

+On 6 May 2026, the club announced the player would be leaving in the summer when his contract expired.

+Barnet

+In June 2026, Lakin agreed to join fellow League Two club Barnet alongside Walsall teammate Brandon Comley.